-At the time of application, if the applicant is affiliated with the proposed host institution (e.g., postdoctoral position) they must justify the decision to continue at the same location.
+At the time of application, if the applicant is affiliated for more than six months with the proposed host institution (e.g., postdoctoral position) they must justify the decision to continue at the same location.
 The longer the applicant has been at the same institution (or research environment), the stronger the justification is required to be.